Sifting through the noise of social media is no easy task.

 As you can see, there’s an obvious price jump associated with the number of trackers you can have at one time.
 Therefore, the plan that’s best for you will be directly tied to the size of your business

-Keyhole’s biggest strength is, in a sense, its greatest weakness: it works extremely well doing very specific things; namely, keyword and hashtag tracking.
+Keyhole’s biggest strength is, in a sense, its greatest weakness: the social media mentions tool works extremely well doing very specific things; namely, keyword and hashtag tracking.

 And while that’s a good thing, it can easily become a con when combined with a pretty hefty price tag, and the fact that you’ll likely need to use another tool in conjunction with it.